Women’s Integrated Sexual Health Programme (WISH2ACTION)

 Project Description: The Women’s Integrated Sexual Health programme (WISH2ACTION – W2A) is a £155.6 million UK Aid-funded programme.
 Led by International Planned Parenthood Federation (IPPF), it provides contraception to women as part of integrated and holistic healthcare services.
 Between 2018-2023, W2A aims to provide contraception to 2.7 million additional users in 15 countries across South Asia and Africa.
 The programme is run by a consortium of five organisations: the International Rescue Committee, Options, Development Media International, Marie Stopes International, and Humanity and Inclusion UK.
 Ten IPPF member organisations help deliver the programme.

-Our Role: LAMP is working with W2A to help embed a comprehensive Value for Money (VfM) approach across the programme.
-This is in line with the value for money initiative of the UK Foreign, Commonwealth and Development Office (FCDO), which aims to ensure greater accountability and impact in spending on overseas development aid.
+Our Role: From March 2020 to November 2023, LAMP worked with W2A to help embed a comprehensive Value for Money (VfM) approach across the programme.
+This was in line with the value for money initiative of the UK Foreign, Commonwealth and Development Office (FCDO), which aims to ensure greater accountability and impact in spending on overseas development aid.

 At the beginning of LAMP’s support to the programme, LAMP developed a VfM strategy and framework to provide FCDO with information for external reporting and internal insights.
-LAMP now continues to work with W2A as their VfM partner.
+LAMP continued to work with W2A as their VfM partner, carrying out costing analyses, value for money assessments and a series of VFM training webinars.

 Team Members: Adesoji Ologun, Jennifer Armitage, Molly Wood, Temitope Oke